-The CORE Generator tool customization GUI applies the data alignment option globally to all four interfaces.
+The Vivado Design Suite IP customization GUI applies the data alignment option globally to all four interfaces.
 However, advanced users can select the alignment mode independently for each of the four AXI4-Stream interfaces.
-This is done by setting the corresponding alignment mode parameter, with the constraint that the Requester Completion (RC) interface can be set to the address-aligned mode only when the Requester reQuest (RQ) interface is configured in the address-aligned mode.
+This is done by setting the corresponding alignment mode parameter, with the constraint that the Requester Completion (RC) interface can be set to the address-aligned mode.
 See Interface Operation, page 85 for more details on address alignment and example diagrams.